-Date: January 28, 2019
+Date: March 1, 2019

-This Management's Discussion and Analysis ("MD&A") provides a discussion and analysis of the financial condition and results of the operations of Emerita Resources Corp. (individually or collectively with its subsidiaries, as applicable, "Emerita" or the "Company"), to enable a reader to assess material changes in the financial condition and results of operations as at and for the years ended September 30, 2018 and 2017.
-The MD&A should be read in conjunction with the audited consolidated financial statements as at and for the years ended September 30, 2018 and 2017.
+This Management's Discussion and Analysis ("MD&A") provides a discussion and analysis of the financial condition and results of the operations of Emerita Resources Corp. (individually or collectively with its subsidiaries, as applicable, "Emerita" or the "Company"), to enable a reader to assess material changes in the financial condition and results of operations as at and for the three months ended December 31, 2018 and 2017.
+The MD&A should be read in conjunction with the unaudited condensed interim consolidated financial statements as at and for the three months ended December 31, 2018 and 2017.
 All amounts included in the MD&A are expressed in Canadian dollars, unless otherwise specified.